Best Strollers of 2023

 The UPPAbaby VISTA V2 and Bugaboo Fox3 are among the strollers that offer a bassinet included with purchase (for other strollers, a bassinet is an option sold separately).
 A bassinet allows your baby to lie flat in the safest and most comfortable position and can be used for overnight sleeping, sparing parents of the need for a separate bedside bassinet or travel cot.

-Strollers like the Nuna MIXX Next and Joolz Hub+ offer a lie-flat seat that allow you to place your newborn directly in the stroller, no car seat or bassinet required.
+Strollers like the Nuna MIXX Next, Silver Cross Dune, and Bumbleride Era offer a lie-flat seat that allow you to place your newborn directly in the stroller, no car seat or bassinet required.
 Many stroller seats aren't suitable for newborns because the seat is slightly angled, and some also have a footwell that elevates the child's legs when reclined.

 A unique newborn option is the Doona, the only car seat with foldable legs that instantly transforms the product into a stroller.
 But unlike other options, you'll need to purchase a new stroller when your baby outgrows the Doona around age 1.